henrysky/astroNN_spectra_paper_figures/README.rst

 Getting Started
 =================

 This repository is to make sure all figures and results are reproducible by anyone easily for this paper.
+Python 3.6 or above is required.
+The presence of Nvidia GPUs 900 series or above is recommended for Tensorlfow hardware acceleration.

 To get started, this paper use `astroNN`_ developed by the authors.
 Extensive documentation at http://astroNN.readthedocs.io and astroNN quick start guide at http://astronn.readthedocs.io/en/latest/quick_start.html